georgepaterson/coding-conventions/README.md

 	<video autoplay="true"></video>

-All tags must have a start and end tag including optional tags.
+All tags, including optional tags, must have a start and end tag.

 	<ul>
 		<li>A closing list element may be optional but well structured code removes ambiguity.</li>